Josefa Segovia: Execution

-Another book Popular Tribunals, Vol 1. was also influential in spreading dramatized information about her case.
-The tribunals described how town came to stand on the banks of the river and watch her execution.
+Another book, Popular Tribunals, Vol 1, was also influential in spreading dramatized information about her case.
+The book described how the townspeople stood on the banks of the river to watch her execution.
 Hubert Howe Bancroft claims that her lynching was an important event to lessen the anger of the townspeople over Cannon's death.
-Josefa was hanged immediately following the trial, and some newspaper accounts of the time, along with Bancroft say that her last words before she was executed were "Adiós Señores".
-Some witnesses recalled Josefa saying before she died: "'I would do the same again if I was so provoked," then placing the noose on her own neck.
-Due to conflicting witness statements and vague details some modern commentators believe that Josefa did not murder Frederick Cannon.
+Josefa was hanged immediately following the trial, and some newspaper accounts of the time, along with Bancroft, say that her last words before she was executed were, "Adiós, Señores".
+Some witnesses recalled Josefa saying before she died, "'I would do the same again if I was so provoked", and placing the noose on her own neck.
+Due to conflicting witness statements and vague details, some modern commentators believe that Josefa did not murder Frederick Cannon.

 Legacy

-Josefa's case has been a focus for the Chicana Feminist scholar and historian.
-Maythee Rojas in her article "Re-Membering Josefa: Reading the Mexican Female Body in California Gold Rush Chronicles."
-She retells Josefa's story to include how she was framed either as a violent woman until she was dead, then the newspaper accounts changed to depict her as an innocent woman.
+Josefa's case has been a focus for the Chicana Feminist scholar and historian Maythee Rojas in her article "Remembering Josefa: Reading the Mexican Female Body in California Gold Rush Chronicles."
+She tells how Josefa was portrayed as a violent woman until she was executed, and how later newspaper accounts changed to depict her as an innocent woman.
 Josefa Segovia's case is a major plot point in Girls of the Golden West, a 2017 opera by John Adams based on the letters of Dame Shirley.
 She is also the main protagonist in the short film Siren (2019) by Jared Armijo-Wardle.
 The short film portrays Josefa during her final moments, before her hanging.